 • Confusing Marketing

-• Expensive.
+• Expensive

-• No hook keeper
+• Missing hook keeper

-• Can be uncomfortable in the hand
+• There may be more comfortable options in the hand

 Thanks for reading this Shimano Poison Adrena Review.
 You can see us on the water using the Shimano Poison Adrena Review on the FishingMad Videos.
-You can see more details about this rod from Shimanos website. if you have any questions don’t hesitate to email us at enquiries@fishingmad.com.au
+You can see more details about this rod from the Shimanos website. if you have any questions don’t hesitate to email us at enquiries@fishingmad.com.au